 Don’t Give Into False Hope

-Ransomware is real, it’s problematic, and it is almost always permanent.
+A ransomware attack is real, it’s problematic, and it is almost always permanent.
 The fact that encryption is used simply suffuses business owners and IT directors with false hope that lost data can be restored but there is a very low chance that paying will actually result in access to a working decryption tool.
 In fact, there is even a new Windows ‘ransomware’ going around that just deletes your files and then lies about it.
 In the face of cyber criminality at every turn, the only defense is a comprehensive set of backups from your network configuration to the day-to-day files your employees need to work.

 Don’t believe the hype.
 As interesting as the introduction of encryption and ransom messages seemed at first, the real innovation is the psychological effect the promise of ‘easy’ file restoration has on businesses who have just been badly hacked.
 Don’t believe the ransom message, don’t trust hackers, and do put together a rock-solid backup and disaster recovery plan so you laugh off the hackers, wipe to factory settings, restore from backups, and get your business back on its feet in a matter of hours.
-For more cybersecurity tips, trends, and recent developments contact us today!
+For more cybersecurity tips about ransomware attacks, trends, and recent developments contact us today!